MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 5. Select **Upload** to upload all files into the `photo-album` container.

 6. Repeat steps 3 through 5 above, this time selecting the `training-images` container and retrieving all of the images from the `training-images` folder in your download location.

+7. Repeat steps 3 through 5 above, this time selecting the `evaluation-images` container and retrieving all of the files from the `evaluation-images` folder in your download location.

+    **Note**: The `evaluation-images` folder also contains a JSON file named `eval-labels.json`.
+Make sure to upload this file as well.
+It is the COCO file describing the labels applied to the evaluation image dataset.

 ## Connect your Cognitive Services account to Vision Studio